 Majorca is the jewel in the Balearic Crown, and Pollensa is an exquisite example of the lesser-known resorts which exude charm, sophistication and tranquillity.
 The largest of the Balearic Islands, Majorca offers a little something for everyone and Pollensa is no exception.
 From its stunning beaches on the Mediterranean coast to the ancient buildings in nearby Alcudia, the region exhibits the best of what Majorca has to offer.
-A holiday to Pollensa in 2017 is more than just a place to relax – with water sports, trekking adventures and cookery classes all on hand, there's something to keep the whole family entertained.
+A cheap holiday to Pollensa in 2019 / 2020 is more than just a place to relax – with water sports, trekking adventures and cookery classes all on hand, there's something to keep the whole family entertained.
 Food and drink feature high up on the agenda here.
 There’s a plethora of local restaurant serving all the Spanish favourites for you to indulge in on your holiday.
 If you're travelling with children, you'll want to check out the inflatable water park and child-friendly playgrounds which line the promenade.
 And if you happen to be visiting during one of the many annual festivals, you’ll truly get a feel for how the Spanish like to party.

 There’s much to do in the vibrant but small town of Pollensa, which is situated on the island of Majorca.
 While relaxing on the beach is, of course, the primary activity, there are also several historical sites to discover.
 The Roman ruins and the cathedral in Alcudia offer a wonderful insight into the island's past for families, children and solo travellers alike.
 Pollensa is over 2,000 years old and was originally christened by the Romans.
 On the outskirts of the town are the Roman ruins which actually include an entire district, encompassing, among other impressive structures, a theatre.
 Inside the town there’s a stunning monographic museum with some excellent exhibits, if you're interested in history.
 It’s truly fascinating just to spend some time walking around the ancient streets and discovering its many buildings which were constructed in the 17th and 18th centuries.
 The quaint and narrow streets give the town and medieval feel, and if shopping is your passion then you won't be disappointed.
 Nestled just behind the port is a collection of boutique and independent stores, perfect for picking up souvenirs for your friends and family back home.